Trust Your Readers

 Wayne reached out a hand.
 "Come on, son.
 Let's go back to my truck.
 I've got some sodas in the cooler."

 All of a sudden, Charles flashed into anger again.
 "Screw you!
 I've ruined things with the only woman I'll ever love, lost her forever, and you think a soda's going to fix it?"
-He swung wildly to knock Wayne's hand away, and started stepping backwards, meaning to end it all.
+He swung wildly to knock Wayne's hand away, and stepped backwards, meaning to end it all.

 "Kid, no!"
 Wayne exclaimed and lunged forward.
 He caught hold of the boy's sleeve to pull him back just as Charles' foot stepped out into nothingness.
 Wayne yanked, but gravity was too strong and the loose soil underfoot too weak, so Wayne was pulled forward as Charles tumbled backwards into the abyss.